 The results were fairly conclusive.
 The students who were taught the growth mindset showed an improvement in math grades over time.
 Meanwhile, the control group’s scores actually declined.

-How to Use Growth Mindset to 10X Your GCI in 2018
+How to Use a Growth Mindset to Sustainably Build Your Real Estate Career

-Okay.
-Now that you have a better idea of the science behind growth mindset, let’s take a look at a few ways experts suggest using growth mindset to increase sales.
+OK.
+Now that you have a better idea of the science behind growth mindsets, let’s take a look at a few ways experts suggest using a growth mindset to increase sales.

 1. Embrace Failure as an Opportunity for Growth

-If you have one role model for becoming a million dollar agent, forget Josh Flagg or Ryan Serhant.
-Instead, print out this picture of Barbara Corcoran and tape it to your monitor.
+If you have one role model for becoming a million-dollar agent, print out this picture of Barbara Corcoran and tape it to your monitor.

-After all, Barbara grew up poor and dyslexic, and because of her voracious growth mindset, cleared $70 million after selling her Manhattan luxury real estate brokerage, and is now a household name synonymous with grit and entrepreneurial spirit.
+After all, Barbara grew up poor and dyslexic, and because of her voracious growth mindset, cleared $70 million after selling her Manhattan luxury real estate brokerage.
+It is now a household name synonymous with grit and entrepreneurial spirit.

-As almost every who has met Barbara will tell you (I was lucky enough to meet her a few months ago) she attributes most of her success to not only bouncing back from failure, but embracing it as a growth opportunity.
+As almost everyone who has met Barbara will tell you, she attributes most of her success to not only bouncing back from failure, but embracing it as a growth opportunity.

 “For some people, failure is the end of the world—but for others, it’s this exciting new opportunity.”